Saint Nicholas Monastery, Spata: Overview

+The monastery is an important historical and religious monument and a landmark of the region that attracts many pilgrims from Achaea, Elis and elsewhere.

 On the occasion of the finding of a miraculous icon, which popular tradition places in the years of iconoclasm, a small church was built for the pilgrims at the beginning of the 19th century and later, in 1875, another larger one was built in its place.
 According to the tradition of Achaea and Elis, pilgrims head towards the pilgrimage of the Saint on the day of the feast of the passage of the relic.
 According to tradition and various historical sources, in 1087 the holy relic was moved from Myra in Lycia (modern day Turkey) to Bari in Italy where it was deposited on May 20.

-Southwest Greece celebrates the passage of the relic on May 10.
+The monastery celebrates three times a year: on December 6, the commemoration of the saint's death; on May 10, more solemnly, the passage of the relics of Saint Nikolaos; and on Pentecost.